kadetXx/kadnavbar/README.md

         </div>
 </div>
 ```
-Don't forget to include the icon library stylesheet link in your html head.
-By default, kad nav bar is set to use font awesome icons (I recommend this) so you can just copy the icon library stylesheet link below and paste it inside your html head tag.
+Don't forget to include the icon library stylesheet link in your html `head`.
+By default, kad nav bar is set to use font awesome icons (I recommend this) so you can just copy the icon library stylesheet link below and paste it inside your html `head` tag.

 ```html
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.11.2/css/all.min.css">
 ```
 ## Transparent/Light Version

-The default Kadnavbar has a dark background color which can be switched by changing the backgroung-color property of the ".kad-header" class.
-I decided to add a feature for a transparent navbar.
-You can make the navbar transparent by adding the 'kad-header-transparent' class to the header tag as shown below.
+The default Kadnavbar has a dark background color which can abe switched by changing the background-color property of the `.kad-header` class.
+I decided to add a feature for a transparent navbar for much lighter background colors.
+You can make the navbar transparent by adding the `kad-header-transparent` class to the `header` tag as shown below.

 ```html
 <header class="kad-header kad-header-transparent">